tryton/trytond/doc/ref/models/fields.rst

     The first element in each tuple is the actual value stored.
 The second element is the human-readable name.

-    It can also be the name of a method on the model, that will return an appropriate list.
+    It can also be the name of a class method on the model, that will return an appropriate list.
 The signature of the method is::

         selection()